-PRIVATE EQUITY OWNER HEALTHCARE COMPANY REVENUE FROM LATEST STATUTORY ACCOUNTS, £M Hg Capital and SL Capital Partners BVCA Members Voyage Holdings Ltd - Learning disabilities / mental health care home sector - Domiciliary social care and supported living sector Formerly known as Paragon Healthcare, Voyage operates across England and with a presence in Scotland and Wales.
+PRIVATE EQUITY OWNER HEALTHCARE COMPANY REVENUE FROM LATEST STATUTORY ACCOUNTS, £M Hg Capital Partners BVCA Members Voyage Holdings Ltd Learning disabilities / mental health care home sector Domiciliary social care and supported living sector Formerly known as Paragon Healthcare, Voyage operates across England and with a presence in Scotland and Wales.
 The group formerly operated under three divisions, Milbury, Voyage and Headwind, prior to consolidation into the single brand, Voyage, in October 2007.
 The company's foundations were built upon the provision of smaller, specialised residential and nursing accommodation, for people with a wide range of learning disabilities and autism, particularly those with more complex needs.
 More recently the company has diversified into the provision of supported housing and a wide range of creative community support options, which enable its service users to live with greater independence and control over their lives.
-Voyage has shown a preference for organic growth rather than bolt-on acquisitions, investing over £100 million in new services since 2004, a high proportion of this going into modern, new-build developments.
-Voyage has further diversified into new markets in recent years, increasing its presence in the field of acquired brain injury and neuro-rehabilitation to 20 services, making it the second biggest provider in the UK, and entering the home based complex care market with the acquisition in December 2010 of North East England and Yorkshire-based operator, Partners in Specialist Care, which specialises in home-based complex care for adults and children with head and spinal injuries and neurological conditions.
-In a further extension of services, in autumn 2010, the Voyage Options brand was introduced into the portfolio, offering flexible, individual support solutions, for people living in their own home or rented property.
-Voyage was acquired by venture capital company buck Street Capital in September 2001.
-The group was subsequently sold to fellow private equity company Hg Capital in March 2006 for £322 million, representing 20 times historic EBITDA on maturation of Voyage £143m in the year to March 2011 Solor Care £37.4m in the year to June 2011 ISIS EP LLP BVCA Member James Bowers Education Ltd - Special education and children's services sector James Bowers, trading as the Witherslack group provides care and education for children with special needs.
+Voyage has shown a preference for organic growth rather than bott-on acquisitions, investing over £100 million in new services since 2004, a high proportion of this going into modern, new-build developments.
+Voyage has further diversified into new markets in recent years, increasing its presence in the field of acquired brain injury and neuro-rehabilitation to 20 services, making it the second biggest provider in the UK, and entering the home based complex care for adults and children with head and spinal injuries and neurological conditions.
+In a further extension of services, in autumn 2010, the Voyage Options brand was introduced into the portfolio.
+Offering flexible, individual support solutions, for people living in their own home or rented property.
+Voyage was acquired by venture capital company Duke Street Capital in September 2001.
+The group was subsequently sold to fellow private equity company fle Capital in March 2006 for 61222 million, representing 20 times historic EBITDA for the year to March 2006 for fazy Nentures, Royal Bank of Scotland and Solor's management.
+As well as extending Voyage's scale in providing existi Voyage £143m in the year to March 2011 Solor Care £37.4m in the year to June 2011 Isis EP LLP BVCA Member James Bowers Education Ltd - Special education and children's services sector James Bowers, trading as the Witherslack group provides care and education for children with special needs.
 Isis Equity Partners invested in the company in 2011. £22.9m in the year to August 2010